LearnersGuild/sample-challenge-apprenticeship/README.md

 ### Setting up your config

-Copy the file `.env.template` to the file `.env`, so that the config loads correctly
+Run the command in the terminal so that the config loads correctly `$ cp .env.template .env`

 ### Starting your development server